Netnod/go-cidrman/README.md

 New `RemoveCIDRs` functions were added (in June 2022) to remove/exclude CIDR blocks or IP ranges.

-## Upcoming
+## Next to come

-New `SubsetCIDRs` functions are planned to select specific CIDR blocks or IP ranges to keep.
+New `SubsetCIDRs` functions in progress to select specific CIDR blocks or IP ranges to keep.
+A bit lite the oposite of RemoveCIDRs, this selects what to keep instead of what to remove.

+## The future

+For the time being, all needed features have been added to support Netnod's internal development needs.